 Did You Know?

-There is a clear shot of a chameleon walking across the screen.
-Chameleons are not native to Hawaii and the first ones were introduced in 1972.
+In one shot, a chameleon walks across the screen.
+Chameleons are not native to Hawaii; they were first introduced in 1972.
 See more